Ut Cover

 Chinese medicine has a history that spans thousands of years and is one of the oldest and most comprehensive systems of healthcare in the world.
 Based on the principles of balance and harmony, Chinese medicine encompasses various practices, such as acupuncture, herbal medicine, and qigong.
 These approaches focus on treating the root cause of illness rather than just the symptoms and have been widely adopted in Western countries as alternative and complementary therapies.

-Explore Top 10 Celebrities with Micronesian Heritage
+Explore Top 10 Celebrities with Katong Heritage

 Chinese Calligraphy